synexcoder01/synex_cubing_tools/README.md

 # Pre-release!!!

 Please note, that while the software is in pre-release, your saved sessions could be useless, as I update the saving system!

 # Who is this for?

 For people, who like twisty puzzles, and want to have a basic tool, that runs locally on their system.
 Because you know, where the files are stored, you can backup the manually, or move to another place very easily.

+# For the developers

+don't download the entire source code, if you need it.
+Go into the files, open the desired versions folder, and download the python file.
+Make sure, to read (this)[] before doing anything.

 # User manual